Latest update: 04 June 2020

 As of 27 April, there are now 50+ accredited lenders for CBILS supporting a wide range of business finance products.
 These include term loans and asset finance facilities with a term of up to six years and overdrafts and invoice finance facilities with a term of up to three years.

 For information on how to apply, please check our coronavirus business loan options or visit the British Business Bank website.
+The number of accredited lenders for CBILS keeps growing, please see the latest news.
 And remember, Finpoint Platform is free to use and with over 130 different providers features the largest selection of business finance providers in the UK.

 Business support checklist: